Bylaws of the Temple Amateur Radio Club,

 8.05 TARC shall keep complete and accurate books and records of accounts and minutes of its proceedings.
 Also, TARC shall keep at the registered or principal office a record giving the names and addresses of its members.
 All books and records of TARC will be made available for inspection by any member upon reasonable request.

 8.06 The records of the Treasurer shall be audited at the end of the fiscal year by two persons appointed by the Board of Directors.
 The auditors may be non-members, but shall not be Directors.
+The preferred method is to hire an outside Accounting Firm to perform the Annual Audit.
 The auditors will report by the March meeting.

 Article IX — Provision of Notice